-During the next however many months, your subconscious mind without you knowing it will begin to go to work on the big dream goals you’ve written down.
+During the next however many months, your subconscious mind, without you knowing it, will begin to go to work on the big dream goals you’ve written down.
 Amazing things will begin to happen.

-When you finally receive your email, you will be amazed at just how many of your goals you’ve accomplished.
+When you finally receive your email, you will be amazed at how many goals you’ve accomplished.
 There’s something special about writing goals down and releasing them out into the world that creates some sort of fairy Godmother dream-come-true magic.
-If you don’t want to send yourself an electronic email letter, use a piece of paper to write yourself a note about your goals and place it in something you know you will look at in the future.
+If you don’t want to send yourself an electronic email letter, use a piece of paper to write yourself a note about your goals and place it in something you know, you will look at in the future.
 If it’s January, you can fasten it in an envelope to the following December on your calendar.

 The important thing is to write down your specific dream goals.
-These are not goals like, “I will be a famous singer,” but more like “I will sing in front of 5,000 people at the John Doe Auditorium by December 31, [name year in the future].”
+These are not goals like, “I will be a famous singer,” but more like, “I will sing in front of 5,000 people at the John Doe Auditorium by December 31, [name year in the future].”

 Dominican University professor, Dr. Gail Matthews, researched goal setting and discovered that people who write down their goals are 50% more likely to achieve them.